woocommerce/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ### Deprecate Onboarding::has_woocommerce_support #6401

 - Clear existing site transients.
-For example, using the [Transients Manager](https://wordpress.org/plugins/transients-manager/) plugin, and using the "Delete all transients" button it provides.
+For example, by using the [Transients Manager](https://wordpress.org/plugins/transients-manager/) plugin, and pressing the "Delete all transients" button it provides.
 - Add any new theme to WordPress but **DO NOT** activate it.
 - Initialze the Onboarding Wizard.
 - See that the Themes step loads fast 😎